 The following comments are made in connection with Sophie Calle’s Take Care of Yourself, which she initially presented in the French pavilion of the 2007 Venice Biennale, but has since been exhibited throughout the world and published as a book.
 Some installation images from the series can be seen here (1)

-I remember, when I first came across this work, having the distinc sensation of doubting whether the actual letter was real or made up.
+I remember, when I first came across this work, having the distinct sensation of doubting whether the actual letter was real or made up.
 Exposure to other works by Calle after that have also left me with the same doubts.
-Some of her work seems just too personal, and her commentary and imaginery are sometimes too disjointed to be certain that all we are seeing is actually as is, but in the end, whether all of it is real or just a representation of something that may have happened to her, it is clear that she uses her work, including that in the series Take Care of Yourself, as a way of dealing with difficult issues in her life, and this may be a valid mechanism to cope with this.
-Because this mechanism is effective for her to “externalise” the difficulties, it may be possible that I may have misinterpreted the easiness with which she talks about certain topics, like the death of her parents, for coldness or detachment.
+Some of her work seems just too personal, and her commentary and imagery are sometimes too disjointed to be certain that all we are seeing is actually as is, but in the end, whether all of it is real or just a representation of something that may have happened to her, it is clear that she uses her work, including that in the series Take Care of Yourself, as a way of dealing with difficult issues in her life, and this may be a valid mechanism to cope with this.
+Because this mechanism is effective for her to “externalize” the difficulties, it may be possible that I may have misinterpreted the easiness with which she talks about certain topics, like the death of her parents, for coldness or detachment.

 The other thing that struck me about this work is the relationship between the images and the text.
-The relationship in this case, which is clearly in the realm of relay, seems to be lopsided towards the text and the images only seem there to reinforce the text and sometimes they are just there to provide a facsimile of the text itself, so as to show, for instance the handwritten comments made by the collaborator.
+The relationship in this case, which is clearly in the realm of relay, seems to be lopsided towards the text and the images only seem to be there to reinforce the text and sometimes just to provide a facsimile of the text itself, so as to show, for instance the handwritten comments made by the collaborator.
 I had a similar reaction when I visited the Deutsche Borse Photography Foundation Price 2017 exhibit, at the Photographer’s Gallery in London earlier this year, which featured some of her work – link.

-(1) Sophie Calle – Take Care of Yourself | EMMA – Espoo Museum of Modern Art.
-2017.
-Sophie Calle – Take Care of Yourself | EMMA – Espoo Museum of Modern Art.
-[ONLINE] Available at: http://www.emma.museum/en/n%C3%A4yttelyt/sophie-calle-%E2%80%93-take-care-yourself.
-[Accessed 29 October 2017].
+(1) Sophie Calle – Take Care of Yourself | Paula Cooper Gallery .
+2018.
+Sophie Calle – Take Care of Yourself | Paula Cooper Gallery .
+[ONLINE] Available at: https://www.paulacoopergallery.com/exhibitions/sophie-calle-take-care-of-yourself/installation-views.
+[Accessed 31 December 2018].